About the Museum

 Many thanks to these sponsoring organizations for their ongoing support!

-None of this would be possible without our Board President’s lifelong devotion to preserving the artifacts of the mine wars.
-Here is Kenny King at an early open house with some of the items he’s collected over the years.
+None of this would be possible without Kenny King’s lifelong devotion to preserving the artifacts of the mine wars.
+Here is Kenny at an early open house with some of the items he’s collected over the years.
 These artifacts are currently incorporated into the museums exhibits.